ouspg/SoftwareHardwareSec/2.Fuzzing_integration/README.md

 # Task 1: In-depth fuzzing integration (3p+)

 We go slightly futher with integrating the fuzzing for the potential software project.
-On this case, We have a simple C++ project demonstrating a custom binary protocol with intentional memory safety bugs for educational purposes.
+On this case, we have a simple C++ project demonstrating a custom binary protocol with intentional memory safety bugs for educational purposes.

 At a high level, it implements a messaging protocol where users can send text messages to each other and transfer files through binary chunks.
 The implementation is deliberately simplified to focus on common vulnerability patterns.
 We assume that you have some level knowledge of C/C++ programming languages.
 You are required to briefly understand the code on this project as you need to describe the vulnerability and make a fix for it.

 The project uses older C++ idioms that are prone to memory safety and integer-related bugs.
 While C++ is statically typed, it allows implicit conversions between different data types and provides manual memory management, both of which are common sources of security vulnerabilities in real-world systems.
 For these reasons, C++ is sometimes described as having weak type safety despite being statically typed.
 However, modern C++ provides strongly-typed alternatives and safer abstractions that address many of these issues, such as smart pointers (unique_ptr, shared_ptr) and stricter type checking features.